aws-samples/amazon-aurora-global-database-endpoint-automation/README.md

 You will have to execute the following commands multiple times, passing the region name every time.
 You will do this for all regions of your global database.
 For example if your global database is deployed in us-east-1 and us-west-2, then you will have to execute the commands twice with the region parameter as us-east-1 and then again with region parameter as us-west-2.

- 2. In the root directory, from the command line, run:
+ 2. In the root directory, from the command line, run following command, for each region of the global database.

  ```bash
  aws cloudformation create-stack --capabilities CAPABILITY_NAMED_IAM --template-body file://managed-gdb-cft.yml --stack-name <stackname> --region <region name>